Employment Opportunities for U.S. Veterans at Customs and Border Protection

 - Referred for selection prior to your 40th birthday (waivers available for veteran's preference eligible or those that have previously served in a federal civilian law enforcement position.

 Credit for military service and VA benefits for approved on-the-job training programs are available.

 The minimum starting salary is $52,583 with the possibility of earning more depending on experience and education.

 Within four years, agents will make at least $97,486 per year.

 Applicants that attend the Open House will find it very beneficial to meet face-to-face with recruiters and staff.

 For additional information on becoming a Border Patrol Agent, please visit the following website: https://www.cbp.gov/careers/bpa

-(i)This information is from an external source (U.S. Customs and Border Protection).
+2Source/Reference: U.S. Customs and Border Protection (cbp.gov).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.